tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console.rst

     **It has been signed with your own private key**.

-    **Tranquil IT** disclaims any liability if you choose to use WAPT packages retrieved from their repositories.
+    **Tranquil IT** disclaims any liability if you choose to use WAPT packages retrieved from her repositories.
 Without a support contract, Tranquil IT does not guarantee the suitability of the package for your own particular use case, nor do they guarantee the ability of the package to comply with your :term:`Organization`'s internal security policies.